gnagel/Selling-Put-Options-My-Way/chapters/18/README.md

 **Notes:**
 - The rules for CALLs and PUTs are the same, just opposite directions.
-- Make sure to have at least 50% of the strike in capital to purcahse the stock in the event of a negative move (price moves up).
+- Make sure to have at least 50% of the strike in capital to purchase the stock in the event of a negative move (price moves up).

 🤞- Onto chapter 19 ...